The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 | Content Struct. | 46.1 | 44.3 | better |

-+------------------+-----------+------------+---------+The overall trend is concerning: AI-built sites are getting MORE generic over time, not less.
-The average score increased from 58.2 to 61.4 in six months.
-Color and typography scores worsened significantly.
++------------------+-----------+------------+---------+The headline is bad: AI-built sites are getting more generic over time, not less.
+The average climbed from 58.2 to 61.4 in six months.
+Color and typography worsened most.

 Specific Pattern Trends

-Some patterns are growing rapidly:
+Some patterns are spreading fast:

 Pattern frequency change (Q3 2025 -> Q1 2026):